Composite Materials: Resin Systems, Manufacturing, and Chemical Shipping

 Polyurethane resins

 Growing in composite applications for their toughness, rapid cure, and surface quality.
-The two-component system (polyol and isocyanate) requires careful handling — isocyanates are DOT Class 6.1 (toxic) and moisture-sensitive.
+The two-component system (polyol and isocyanate) requires careful handling, isocyanates are DOT Class 6.1 (toxic) and moisture-sensitive.
+Polyurethane chemistry also extends into elastomeric products, see our elastomer chemicals shipping guide for the related rubber-side logistics.

 Shipping composite resin chemicals